Winter Blues and Seasonal Affective Disorder: Why Winter Days Can Darken Your Mood and Ways to Brighten Your Outlook

 • Genetic factors

-You can keep out the cold and wrap yourself in warmth by incorporating some of the self-care strategies below into your wintertime routine.
+You can fight the winter blues and wrap yourself in warmth by incorporating some of the self-care strategies below into your wintertime routine.

 • Move mindfully.
 Allowing yourself the time and space to move intentionally can do wonders for your mind-body-spirit connection.
 Research shows that mindful movement can help lower stress and anxiety in addition to relieving depression and improving overall mood.